-First, OSHA requirements can affect the cost of the component being directly installed.
-For example, within our productivity rates, we recognize fall protection requirements.
+OSHA requirements can affect the cost of the component being directly installed.
+For example, within the labor productivity rates, CoreLogic recognizes fall protection requirements.
 These requirements include the extra time required to install safety equipment and/or harness systems and restrictions on the workers' movement.
-The CoreLogic Construction Database also accounts for the costs of required safety equipment.
-These hard costs would be considered part of the "Jobsite Overhead" outlined in the formula above.
+The CoreLogic Claims Construction Cost Database also accounts for the costs of required safety equipment.
+These hard costs are considered part of the "Jobsite Overhead" outlined in the formula above.